jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.4.2 Exception handling
   - **Exception handling**: the process of handling unexpected activity, since software should never depend on users behaving properly
     - "expect the unexpected", gracefully handle invalid input and improperly sequenced activity etc
-  - Sometimes vulns can't be patched in a timely manner (e.g. medical devices needing re-accreditation) and the solution is to implement compensitory controls, document the exception and decision, and revisit
+  - Sometimes vulns can't be patched in a timely manner (e.g. medical devices needing re-accreditation) and the solution is to implement compensatory controls, document the exception and decision, and revisit
-    - **compensitory controls**: measures taken to address any weaknesses of existing controls or to compensate for the inability to meet specific security requirements due to various different constraints
+    - **compensatory controls**: measures taken to address any weaknesses of existing controls or to compensate for the inability to meet specific security requirements due to various different constraints
     - e.g. micro-segmentation of device, access restrictions, monitoring etc
   - Exception handling may be required due to system crash as the result of patching (requiring roll-back)